Traidcraft-Exchange/Code-for-Campaigns/helpers/README.md

 **Example in use**

-The styles that go in the *styleblock* variable should be minified using a service like <https://css.github.io/csso/csso.html>
+**Important**: The styles that go in the *styleblock* variable must be minified using a service like <https://css.github.io/csso/csso.html>

 ```javascript
 var styleblock = "h1{color:blue}.class-name{color:green}#id-name{color:red}";